Lemon Bars Recipe with a buttery shortbread crust and a tangy, sweet lemon topping. A dusting of powdered sugar takes them over the top!

 Quick Tip

-How to Cut Lemon Bars Cleanly: Chill bars in the fridge until firm.
+How to cut this lemon bars recipe cleanly: Chill bars in the fridge until firm.
 Use a hot knife—run it under hot water, dry, cut, and repeat for clean slices.

 Storage